Ankit212585/Learning_React_Basic_to_Advance/src/Readme.md

    return the new state.
 4. Immutable:- State is immutable; every change results in a new state object
-5. This different from UseReducer Hook.
+5. This different from UseReducer Hook